jraby/1brc/README.md

 It is quite simple on the surface, but there's a lot of depth to it!

 I think there are some tweaks to squeeze more performance out of this:
-- change chunker to use slices from mmap instead of copying the data
 - conversion from string to fixed precision int without any branches, using bit twiddling (like they did in the #1 entry)
+- maybe reduce the number of jumps in the main loop by splitting the chunks in N, and parsing it N lines per iteration?

 In the end, I guess my key take aways are:
 - when reaching for a hash function, I used to always start with fnv because of how simple it is.